 * indicates p < .05. ** indicates p < .01.

-This may look nice, but how to actually add this into a dissertation or article that you might be interested in publishing?
+This may look nice, but how do we add this into a dissertation or article that you might be interested in publishing?

 Read the documentation for apa.cor.table() by running ?apa.cor.table() in the console.
-Look through the documentation and examples to understand how to output a file with the formatted correlation table, and then run the code to do that with your subset of the data_to_explore data frame.
+Look through the documentation and examples to understand how to output a file with the formatted correlation table, and then run the code to do that with your subset data_to_explore_subset.

 Means, standard deviations, and correlations with confidence intervals